ghc-proposals/ghc-proposals/proposals/0000-exception-backtraces.rst

         SomeExceptionWithBacktrace (SomeException e) _ = SomeException e
     #endif

-This should be considered to be a measure of last resort!
-Please refer to `Alternatives`_ about why this is not a general solution and might break existing code.
+This should be considered to be a measure of last resort since GHC is will consider matches on the pattern synonym to be refutable.
+As described in `Alternatives`_ this refutability may introduce redundant warnings and may render some programs inexpressible.

-The preferred solution should always be to rewrite the code to not pattern match on the internals of the root exception (``SomeExceptionWithBacktrace`` or ``SomeException``, respectively), but use ``fromException`` and ``toException`` instead.
+Consequently, the preferred solution should always be to rewrite the code to not pattern match on the internals of the root exception (``SomeExceptionWithBacktrace`` or ``SomeException``, respectively), but use ``fromException`` and ``toException`` instead.

 This combination of type and pattern synonym was successfully applied in prior incarnations of the prototype's implementation.
 Though we advise to better not use